Jasmin Camacho, Ph.D.

 Bioinspired health

 About me: As an evolutionary biologist, I am interested in exploring extreme mammalian adaptations for insights into organismal features that might become informative targets for repairing and protecting human health.
+I received my PhD in Harvard's Organismic and Evolutionary Biology Program in the lab of Dr. Arhat Abzhanov and Dr. Clifford Tabin.
 I am currently performing research at the Stowers Institute for Medical Research as a Hanna Gray fellow.
 I am supported by the HHMI, BWF, and NSF.

-Research Interests: I received my PhD in Harvard's Organismic and Evolutionary Biology Program in the lab of Dr. Arhat Abzhanov and Dr. Clifford Tabin.
+Research Interests: My research focuses on understanding the origins of adaptations that enhance life—from their single-cell embryonic beginnings to the cultural stories that shape our understanding of these transformative traits.
 My long-term aim is to uncover the cellular and molecular mechanisms implicated in the adaptations of extraordinary mammals- bats.
 My current research is focused on nectar bat physiology and cellular metabolism.
-Understanding bats can help us advance metabolic resilience against hyperglycemia, a condition associated with diabetes mellitus, a metabolic disease for which there is no cure.
+Understanding bats can help us restore metabolic balance against hyperglycemia, a condition associated with diabetes mellitus, a metabolic disease for which there is no cure.

 Inclusive Science